azureru/go-s3cp/README.md

 ## TODO
 - Refactor the provider to an interface :P (so we can support digical ocean's for example, or Webdav or FTP or other :|)
-- Refactor the directory walker to an interface
+- Refactor the directory walker to an interface so it does not copy paste

 - For now copy from remote source cannot walk through nested-folders since that will incur additional API calls for listing